-You don’t need to break the bank when buying containers for growing marijuana indoors.
+You don’t need to break the bank when buying containers for growing cannabis plants indoors.
 Instead, choose some inexpensive options like cloth bags or five-gallon buckets.
 Just make sure the option you choose has adequate drainage, as these plants are very sensitive to becoming over waterlogged.

 Decide on Soil vs. Hydroponics Growing Medium

-Growing marijuana indoors will give you multiple methods of soil to choose from.
+Growing weed indoors will give you multiple methods of soil to choose from.
 There are two primary types of growing medium – soil and hydroponics.

 Soil is the most common way that people grow weed indoors, largely because it mimics the natural environment of your plants and makes it more forgiving or inexperienced growers.
 You can use any potting soil as long as it doesn’t contain artificial extended release fertilizers.
 You can also make your own organic soil that has already been fertilized.
 This will allow you to grow your plants without adding any additional nutrients later on.
 You can purchase this premade or make your own with worm castings, bat guano, and other high-quality natural materials.

 If you’re growing plants organically in soil, you will need to have a healthy population of microorganisms like bacteria and mycorrhizae to switch organic matter into usable nutrients.